tahbee03/portfolio-website/README.md

 3. Used HTML, CSS, and Bootstrap to design the structure and styling of each page
 4. Used JavaScript to help with animations and event handling
 5. Set up a project in Google Cloud and used the Cloud Run service to containerize and deploy the website
+6. Mapped a domain to the hosted website using Google Domains

 NOTE: Links to external resources that were helpful with development can be found in select files.
 They may come in handy for future projects.